 Portal : A connection to ArcGIS Online or Portal for ArcGIS.
 You can connect your project to a portal to access content from your organization, ArcGIS Online, or the Living Atlas.

-Map : A project item used to display and work with two-dimensional spatial data.
+Map : A project item used to display and work with geographic data in two dimensions.

-Scene : A project item used to display and work with 3D spatial data.
+Scene : A project item used to display and work with geographic data in 3D.
 Scenes can be viewed in global view (suitable for maps with large geographic areas) or local view (suitable for maps with small geographic areas).

 Basemap : The project item that is often displayed under other content to provide a geographic context to the map's operational layers.